Bisimulations Meet PCTL Equivalences for Probabilistic Automata: A novel strong bisimulation

 The -- though very simple -- definition requires only one step matching of the distributions out of $s$ and $r$.
-The essential difference to the standard definition is: the quantification of the downward closed set comes before the transition $\TRAN{s}{\mu}$.
-This is indeed the key of the new definition of bisimulations.
+The essential difference to the standard definition is: The quantification of the downward closed set comes before the quantification over transition.
+This is indeed the key of the new definition of bisimulation.
 The following theorem shows that $\iBS{1}$ agrees with $\iEPCTLM{1}$ and $\iEPCTLSM{1}$ which is also an equivalence relation: